Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/README.md

 * Matteo Cancellieri \(Open University, UK\) for supporting us with all technical issues and creating the gitbook

 * Simon Worthington \(TIB, Hannover, Germany\) for providing advice with maintaining and converting bibliographic metadata

+## Copyright statement

+The Open Science Training Handbook is an Open Educational Resource, and is therefore available under the [Creative Commons Public Domain Dedication \(CC0 1.0 Universal\)](https://creativecommons.org/publicdomain/zero/1.0/).
+You do not have to ask our permission to re-use and copy information from this handbook.
+Take note that some of the materials referenced in this book might be copyright protected — if so, this will be indicated in the text.

+We have tried to acknowledge all our sources.
+If for some reason we have forgotten to provide you with proper credits, it has not been done with malicious intent.
+Feel free to contact us at [elearning@fosteropenscience.eu](mailto:elearning@fosteropenscience.eu) for any corrections.

 ## Funding